SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 The following sections describe how to:

 - [Manage the connectivity settings](#connectivity) in Cumulocity.
-- [Create device types](#create-device-types-sigfox) with Cumulocity's device database.
+- [Create device protocols](#create-device-protocols-sigfox) with Cumulocity's device database.
 - [Register devices](#register-device-sigfox) and visualize the Sigfox payload using Cumulocity.
 - [Update devices](#old-registration) registered with the general device registration.
 - [Send operations](#operations) to devices.